silverstripe/silverstripe-framework/docs/en/03_Upgrading/05_Upgrading_to_GrapgQL_4.md

 ---
-title: Upgrading from GraphQL 3
+title: Upgrading to GraphQL 4
 summary: A high-level view of what you'll need to change when upgrading to GraphQL 4
 ---

-# Upgrading from GraphQL 3
+# Upgrading to GraphQL 4

 [alert]
 You are viewing docs for a pre-release version of silverstripe/graphql (4.x).